peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the orm of a hex string to an arbitrary-precision integer.     public static EInteger HexToEInteger(string hexString) {  // Parse the
+The following example (C#) converts a number in the orm of a hex string to an arbitrary-precision integer.     public static EInteger HexToEInteger(string hexString) { /*Parse the
     hexadecimal string as an arbitrary-precision integer.
-Will  // throw a FormatException if the parsing fails var bigInteger = EInteger.fromRadixString(hexString, 16);  // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) { throw new FormatException("negative hex string"); } return bigInteger; }
+Will   throw a FormatException if the parsing fails*/ var bigInteger = EInteger.fromRadixString(hexString, 16);  /*Optional: Check if the
+    parsed integer is negative*/ if (bigInteger.Sign < 0) { throw new
+    FormatException("negative hex string"); } return bigInteger; }

 <b>Parameters:</b>